Allrakäraste syster (film)

 Allrakäraste syster is a 1988 Swedish film directed by Göran Carmback and based on the novel Most Beloved Sister by Astrid Lindgren.

 Plot

 Barbro feels a bit lonely in her family.
 Her father loves her mother the most and her mother loves Barbro's brother Jonas the most.
-Barbro's dearest birthday wish is to get a dog, but it's too expensive for the family.
+Barbro's dearest birthday wish is to get a dog, but it is too expensive for the family.